 Tossing the food in a wok is a method which allows the food to be exposed to higher temperatures of heat for short bursts of time.
 It gives you some extra control over the amount of heat the food receives and allows you to prevent your meal becoming overcooked.
 If this is important for your style of cooking then the Scanpan CTX Wok may be exactly what you’re looking for.

-Review 5.
-Best Stainless Steel Induction Wok: Calphalon AccuCore 12-inch Flat Bottom Stainless Steel Wok
+Review 5: Best Stainless Steel Induction Wok: Cooks Standard 13-inch Stainless Steel Wok with Dome Lid

 This induction wok has a long handle with a smaller handle on the other side for easy lifting.
 Being a lighter weight, this wok can be used to toss food in the air while cooking.
 The longer handle means it stays relatively cooler than short handles.